Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ContinuousDelivery.md

   * implemented since 17.11.0-dev : https://github.com/docker/cli/commit/1872bd8
 - does not support relative paths (under Windows at least), contrary to `docker-compose`
 - does not currently support `host` network, e.g. giving access to localhost to services, cf. https://github.com/docker/swarmkit/issues/989

-### Docker client debugging
-cf. [Using curl and the UNIX socket to talk to the Docker API], [Inspecting docker activity with socat]

 ### Docker exec shell